Tamao Nakamura

-Tamao Nakamura (中村 玉緒, Nakamura Tamao) (born July 12, 1939 in Kyoto, Japan) is a Japanese actress.
-Her father is kabuki actor Nakamura Ganjirō II.
+Tamao Nakamura (中村 玉緒, Nakamura Tamao) was a Japanese actress.
+Her father was kabuki actor Nakamura Ganjirō II.

+Career

-She was scouted by director Teruo Ogiyama and made her film debut with Kageko to Yukie when she was a junior high school student.
+Nakamura was scouted by director Teruo Ogiyama and made her film debut with Kageko to Yukie when she was a junior high school student.
 After graduating junior high school, she signed her contract with Daiei film company in 1954.
 She married actor Shintaro Katsu in 1962.
+In the 1990s, she expanded her career into variety shows and gained widespread popularity.
+A character modeled after her, Tamao Nakamure, appeared in the 1997 film Crayon Shin-chan: Pursuit of the Balls of Darkness.
+Nakamura died from pneumonia on June 9, 2026, at the age of 86.